 Credit policy and disclosures for NET30 Account:

 All bills are due and payable, in full, thirty days after date on invoice.
 A finance charge will be imposed on any amount thirty days or more past due at a periodic rate of 1.75% per month. (annual percentage rate 21%) This rate is based on your past due balance at the end of each billing period.
-Please note: Orders placed on past due accounts will be held until account is current or may be sent COD at your request.
+Please note: Orders placed on past due accounts will be held until the account is current or may be sent COD at your request.
 No returns on orders unless prior written approval by Atelier Boris Bally.
-If your account is turned over to a collection agency or attorney for collection, or in the event of default, all collection, legal expenses and reasonable attorney fees will be paid by the debtor and be processed in and according to the laws of the State of Rhode Island.
+If your account is turned over to a collection agency or attorney for collection, or in the event of default, all collection, legal expenses, and reasonable attorney fees will be paid by the debtor and be processed in and according to the laws of the State of Rhode Island.

 You could copy this clause and add it to your invoice.
 The merit is that Boris Bally clearly states his payment expectations for payment within a specific period of time, interest rate per month, annual percentage rate, how the rate is established, returns, and what happens if the account is past due.